SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-19-how-to-discover-paxlovid.md

 <img src="{{ site.baseurl }}/images/2022-01-19-how-to-discover-paxlovid-biorxiv-1a.jpg" width="400" height="141" alt="Ullrich, et al.: More than 50% inhibition of 3CLpro at 20nM in all 6 variants" title="Ullrich, et al.: More than 50% inhibition of 3CLpro at 20nM in all 6 variants" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 1. It looks like the binding affinity of nirmatrelvir for 3CLpro is very good at
    $K_i \sim 1\mbox{nm}$, for both the original SARS-CoV2 and the Omicron variant.
-They alleged a preprint available on _bioR&chi;v_, but didn't cite anything in particular, in the frustrating manner customary in press releases.
+They alleged a preprint available on _bioR&chi;iv_, but didn't cite anything in particular, in the frustrating manner customary in press releases.
 However, a bit of spelunking leads me to believe it's this one by Ullrich, _et al._ <sup id="fn4a">[[4]](#fn4)</sup>.
    They looked at the activity of nirmatrelvir against 3CLpro in 6 different SARS-CoV2